Introduction

 The advantage of diffuse reflection is that it can reflect more light than specular reflection.

 Plants depend on sunlight to grow and thrive.
-But, a plant that other plants surround will not get as much sunlight as one in an open space.
+However, a plant surrounded by other plants will not get as much sunlight as one in an open space.

-To make up for this, plants use diffuse reflection—bouncing light off of other surfaces—to increase the amount of light they receive.
+To compensate for this, plants use diffuse reflection—bouncing light off of other surfaces—to increase the amount of light they receive.
 This allows them to grow faster, stronger, and healthier than if they were only receiving direct sunlight.

-Thus, this kind of shade cloth is becoming increasingly popular in modern greenhouses.
+Thus, this shade cloth is becoming increasingly popular in modern greenhouses.

 What is the Method of Weaving shade cloth?

 Using shade cloth is important for gardeners and farmers alike.
-It can be used to protect plants from the harsh sun, as well as to keep them cool in hot weather.
-Two main weaving types of sun shade cloth are woven and knitted.
+It can protect plants from the harsh sun and keep them cool in hot weather.
+Two main weaving types of sunshade cloth are woven and knitted.
 Each has its own advantages and disadvantages, so it is up to the gardener to decide which one is best for their needs.

 Woven sun shade cloth is made using a Sulzer machine, whereas knitted sun shade cloth is made with a Raschel warp knitting machine.